A to Z

 - white paper, green paper, command paper, House of Commons paper

-- budget, unless referring to and using the full name of a specific budget - for example, “2016 Budget”
+- budget, autumn statement, spring statement, unless referring to and using the full name of a specific statement - for example, “2016 Budget”

 - sections or schedules within specific named acts, regulations or orders

 - director general (no hyphen), deputy director, director, unless in a specific job title

 - group and directorate, unless referring to a specific group or directorate: the Commercial Directorate, for example

 - departmental board, executive board, the board